 Comments related to any information in this note should be addressed to Lily Liu.

 - Knowledgeable Contacts

-International grantmakers commonly encounter six forms of NCOs in Russia:
+International grantmakers most commonly encounter five organizational forms of NCOs in Russia:

 B. Tax Laws

 The Tax Code of the Russian Federation provides that certain types of income shall not be included in an NCO’s tax base for the purpose of calculating its “tax on profits” (hereinafter referred to as “income tax”).
 Russian law exempts, for example, income derived from “donations” and “grants.”
 Criteria for transactions to be recognized as such are defined in both tax and civil legislation.

 NCOs pay tax on income generated from their economic activities in the same manner as commercial entities, without any benefits.
 A gratuitous transfer of property to NCOs for the purpose of implementing their primary statutory activity, and that does not relate to economic activity, is not subject to VAT.
 Goods and services provided on a gratuitous basis as part of charitable activities in compliance with applicable laws are also exempt from VAT.

 The Tax Code provides VAT exemptions to NCOs providing certain social services (i.e., in the areas of culture, art, health care, education, and services to the needy) (Tax Code Article 149.2).
 Furthermore, the Tax Code encourages NCOs to carry out economic activities by allowing them to accumulate savings to secure future expenses relating to economic activities (i.e., to establish a reserve fund).
 Assets contributed to a reserve fund by an NCO are deductible from the NCO’s taxable income for the purposes of profit tax.
 The maximum amount of contributions permitted in a reserve fund is limited to 20 percent of the gross revenue over the reporting period (Tax Code Articles 265, 119.3, and 267.3).